curquiza/documentation/resources/howtos/search_bar_for_docs.md

 }
 ```

-The `hostUrl` and the `apiKey` fields are the credentials of the MeiliSearch instance you set up at [the first step](./search_bar_for_docs.md#run-a-meilisearch-instance).
+The `hostUrl` and the `apiKey` fields are the credentials of the MeiliSearch instance.
+Following on from this tutorial, we can define them as `http://localhost:7700` and `myMasterKey` respectively.
 `indexUid` is the index identifier in your MeiliSearch instance in which your website content is stored.
 It has been defined in the [config file](./search_bar_for_docs.md#configuration-file).

 These three fields are mandatory, but more [optional fields are available](https://github.com/meilisearch/vuepress-plugin-meilisearch#customization) to customize your search bar.

 ::: warning

-Since the configuration file is public, we recommend providing the MeiliSearch public key, which is enough to perform search requests.
+Since the configuration file is public, we strongly recommend providing the MeiliSearch public key in a production environment, which is enough to perform search requests.
 Read more about [MeiliSearch authentication](/guides/advanced_guides/authentication.md).

 :::